- UCAS course code

 - Appreciate the numerous behavioural, organisational, political and social dimensions of cost and management accounting practice.

 Teaching and learning methods

 8 Two-hour consultation and discussion sessions, during the year

 Total study hours: 200 hours split between lectures, classes, reading, self-study and preparation for classes, and examinations.

 2. Online Learning Activities (blogs, discussions, self-assessment questions)

 2 Exams (1 in Semester 1 and 1 in Semester 2)

 Each examination accounts for 50% of the course marks

-For semester 1 only exchange students admitted via the Manchester Business School International Office that take this course as BMAN20671 the assessment will be a 1200 word essay.
+For semester 1 only exchange students admitted via the Manchester Business School International Office that take this course as BMAN20671 the assessment will be a written essay.